The Day of the Doctor: Plot

-In the midst of the Time War between the Time Lords and the Daleks, the War Doctor — an incarnation of the Doctor about 400 years younger than the Eleventh Doctor — decides to trigger an ancient and sentient weapon called the Moment to destroy both sides.
+The Eleventh Doctor and Clara Oswald are brought by military organisation UNIT head Kate Stewart to the National Gallery.
+In the midst of the Time War between the Time Lords and the Daleks, the War Doctor decides to trigger an ancient and sentient weapon called the Moment to destroy both sides.
 The Moment's humanoid interface, resembling Rose Tyler, shows what the War Doctor's future would be after the Time Lords are destroyed but the Doctor survives.
 The Moment opens a fissure linking the War Doctor to the Tenth and Eleventh Doctors in 1562 England.
-In 1562, the Zygons enter three-dimensional paintings made with the Time Lords' stasis cubes, and go into suspended animation to emerge in the present.
-After breaking out of the paintings in the National Gallery in the present, the Zygons take the forms of members of the military organisation UNIT so that they can utilise weapons and technology kept by UNIT in the Tower of London.
+There, the Zygons enter three-dimensional paintings made with the Time Lords' stasis cubes, entering suspended animation to emerge in 2013.
+After breaking out of the paintings in the National Gallery in the present, the Zygons take the forms of UNIT staff so that they can utilise their weapons and technology kept in the Tower of London.

-UNIT head Kate Stewart starts a countdown for a nuclear warhead beneath the Tower that will destroy the advanced technology along with London.
+Kate Stewart starts a countdown for a nuclear warhead beneath the Tower that will destroy the advanced technology along with London.
 The Doctors, unable to land a TARDIS in the Tower, use the stasis cube technology to enter a painting.
 They exit the painting in the Tower in the present and use UNIT's mind-wiping equipment to render the UNIT members and Zygons temporarily unaware which of them are which.
 The countdown is stopped and all present negotiate a peace treaty.

 The War Doctor, convinced that detonating the Moment will save many more lives in the longer term, returns to his time.
 The other two Doctors follow him with the intention of helping him detonate the Moment.
-When Clara Oswald insists they do not destroy their people, the Doctors devise an alternative solution.
-The Doctors, aided by ten of their other incarnations, plan to use the stasis technology to freeze Gallifrey in a pocket universe.
-When Gallifrey disappears, the surrounding Dalek warships obliterate themselves in the inevitable crossfire.
+When Clara insists they do not destroy their people, the Doctors devise an alternative solution.
+Aided by ten of their other incarnations, they use the stasis technology to attempt to freeze Gallifrey in a pocket universe.
+When Gallifrey disappears, the surrounding Dalek warships obliterate themselves in the crossfire.

-After Gallifrey disappears, the Doctors and Clara return to the Gallery, unsure whether the plan worked.
+The Doctors and Clara return to the Gallery, unsure whether the plan worked.
 The War and Tenth Doctors learn from the Eleventh Doctor that, due to their time streams being "out of sync" with his, they will not remember what happened.
 The War Doctor begins to regenerate after leaving.
-Hinting that the plan worked, the gallery's curator, who resembles the Doctor's fourth incarnation, reveals to the Eleventh Doctor that one of the three-dimensional paintings is called "Gallifrey Falls No More".
+Hinting that the plan worked, the gallery's curator, who resembles the Doctor's fourth incarnation, reveals to the Eleventh that one of the three-dimensional paintings is called "Gallifrey Falls No More".
 The Eleventh Doctor vows to find Gallifrey.